ayo43/learn/README.md

-## Tutorial
-[Here](https://dev.to/earthcomfy/series/14274) is a tutorial on how to build this project.

 ### Quick Start
 To get this project up and running locally on your computer follow the following steps.
 1. Set up a python virtual environment